 In our quest to grow the world’s future leaders, this year SAICA is inviting BCom CA-stream students to put together a business case that illustrates how you would empower and improve the country through a community-based project that works towards solving one or more of the UN’s Sustainable Development Goals (SDGs).

-The top five teams (a minimum of one person and maximum of five) will be hosted in Johannesburg on 9 & 10 October at a life-changing Summit where they’ll be awarded prizes, receive leadership coaching, business mentoring and more.
+The top five teams (a minimum of one person and maximum of five) will be hosted on 8 & 9 October at a life-changing Summit where they’ll be awarded prizes, receive leadership coaching, business mentoring and more.

 WHAT ARE SDGs?